dillrich/CS086_proj1/README.md

 ## Strategy
 For my development environment, I use [MS Code](https://code.visualstudio.com/) on Windows with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) and the Ubuntu LTS.
 I rely on [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) in order to manage python libraries and set the python version.
 There are many different ways to implement.
 If you make an assumption, state it in the comments.
 If you used a tutorial or found code online, add the reference location in the comments.
 Your program should provide basic error checking.
 Review the [python 3.10 documentation](https://docs.python.org/3.10/).
 This website on [regular expressions](https://pythex.org/) may also be helpful.

+## Submission Instructions
+1. Create a github project that has the following:
+    1. readme with instructions on how to run the program and any dependencies, assumptions, etc.
+    2. sample input: the dataset you used for your program
+    3. the source code
+2. Submit the https link to your github project so that I can run

+    git clone https...